compose-spec/compose-spec/spec.md

 ### specifying durations

-Value express a duration as a string in thte in the form of `{value}{unit}`.
+Value express a duration as a string in the in the form of `{value}{unit}`.
 The supported units are `us` (microseconds), `ms` (milliseconds), `s` (seconds), `m` (minutes) and `h` (hours).
-Value can can combine mutiple values and using without separator.
+Value can can combine multiple values and using without separator.

 ```
   10ms